krysnkem/timbu-hng11/README.md

 ## Test App

-You can try out the app [here](https://appetize.io/app/b_p26frqvc4tucvjmmj7qi7ttfju) on Appetize.io.
+You can try out the app [here](https://appetize.io/app/b_jfbxlzci2txogarbxrm4ev3ahi) on Appetize.io.

 To add to cart
-- Click on the bag icon on each item.
+- Click on add to cart on each item.
-- See all cart items by clicking on the bag icon at the second tab.
+- See all cart items by clicking on the cart icon at the second tab.